alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-12-20-permissibility-refuse-marriage-when-there-shari-excuse.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "It is permissible to refuse marriage when there is a Shar'i excuse"
+title: It is permissible to refuse marriage when there is a Shar'i excuse
-hijri: "Jumada Al-Awwal 05, 1442 AH"
+hijri: '1442-05-05'
-source: "Fatawa Shaykh Ibn Baz p.
-20/406"
+source: Fatawa Shaykh Ibn Baz p.
+20/406
 lang: en
-category: [marriage]
+category:
+- marriage
 note: false
-summary: "Consequently, every Muslim, male or female, should obey the Prophet's (peace be upon him) instructions and hasten to marry to achieve the mentioned above benefits.
-Staying without marriage entails a grave danger."
+summary: Consequently, every Muslim, male or female, should obey the Prophet's (peace be upon him) instructions and hasten to marry to achieve the mentioned above benefits.
+  Staying without marriage entails a grave danger.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: